brewski82/pghops/README.md

 ## Options

-pghops has many congratulation options, which you can set via the command line, environment variables or various property files.
+pghops has many configuration options, which you can set via the command line, environment variables or various property files.
 Options are loaded in the following order, from highest to lowest priority: